Ciona intestinalis

 Ciona intestinalis (sometimes known by the common name of vase tunicate) is an ascidian (sea squirt), a tunicate with very soft tunic.
 Its Latin name literally means "pillar of intestines", referring to the fact that its body is a soft, translucent column-like structure, resembling a mass of intestines sprouting from a rock.
+It is a globally distributed cosmopolitan species: this species has been introduced to various parts of the world and is considered as an invasive species.

-It is a globally distributed cosmopolitan species.
-Since Linnaeus described the species, Ciona intestinalis has been used as a model invertebrate chordate in developmental biology and genomics.
-Studies conducted between 2005 and 2010 have shown that there are at least two, possibly four, sister species.
-More recently it has been shown that one of these species has already been described as Ciona robusta.
-By anthropogenic means, the species has invaded various parts of the world and is known as an invasive species.
+Since Linnaeus described the species, Ciona intestinalis has been used as a model species of an invertebrate chordate in developmental biology and genomics.

+Taxonomy

-Although Linnaeus first categorised this species as a kind of mollusk, Alexander Kovalevsky found a tadpole-like larval stage during development that shows similarity to vertebrates.
+Although Linnaeus first categorised Ciona intestinalis as a kind of mollusk, Alexander Kovalevsky found a tadpole-like larval stage during development that shows similarity to vertebrates.
 Recent molecular phylogenetic studies as well as phylogenomic studies support that sea squirts are the closest invertebrate relatives of vertebrates.

-Its full genome has been sequenced using a specimen from Half Moon Bay in California, US, showing a very small genome size, less than 1/20 of the human genome, but having a gene corresponding to almost every family of genes in vertebrates.
+Studies conducted between 2005 and 2010 have shown that this species may in fact be a species complex, with at least two, possibly four, sister species that should be split out from C. intestinalis.
+One of these cryptic species were proven to be an already described species; Ciona robusta.